tuananh3232/aws_intership/content/7-Feedback/_index.md

 ---
 title: "Sharing and Feedback"
-date: "`r Sys.Date()`"
+date: "2025-11-10"
 weight: 7
 chapter: false
 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working environment at AWS through the FCJ program is highly professional and well-organized.
+The learning and working space is structured effectively, enabling me to focus and absorb knowledge efficiently.
+FCJ regularly organizes workshops, which help me expand my understanding and stay updated with the latest technologies available on AWS.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor provided detailed guidance, explained clearly whenever I did not fully understand, and consistently encouraged me to ask questions.
+I truly appreciate that the mentor let me try and solve problems on my own instead of giving me the answer immediately, which helped me become more proactive and improve quickly.
+The admin team was also very supportive, preparing all necessary documents and procedures to ensure a smooth working process.
+Whenever I had questions, both the mentor and admin team responded quickly and provided thorough explanations, motivating me throughout the internship.

-**3. Relevance of Work to Academic Major**
+**3. Relevance of Work to My Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+During the internship, I learned many important skills—from technical knowledge such as working with AWS services to soft skills like teamwork, presentation, and report writing.
+The sharing sessions from experts and FCJ members gave me new perspectives and valuable insights for shaping my future career development.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+Throughout the internship, I gained a wide range of new skills, including the use of project management tools, effective teamwork, and professional communication in a corporate setting.
+My mentor also shared a lot of practical experience that helped me build clearer career directions, especially in the DevOps and cloud domain.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company culture is very positive: everyone respects each other, works seriously, yet maintains a friendly and enjoyable atmosphere.
+When urgent projects arise, everyone collaborates and supports one another regardless of their position or role.
+This helped me feel like a true part of the team, even though I was only an intern.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company offers an internship allowance and provides flexible working hours when necessary.
+Additionally, the opportunity to participate in internal training sessions, workshops, and knowledge-sharing activities is a major advantage that supports continuous learning.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+- **What did you find most satisfying during your internship?**
+  I was most satisfied with the opportunity to work directly with DevOps and AWS tasks.
+Being able to deploy infrastructure, configure services, and troubleshoot real issues helped me improve quickly.
+I also learned a great deal about DevSecOps practices, including IAM management, CI/CD pipelines, and system operations.

-- What do you think the company **should improve** for future interns?
+- **What do you think the company should improve for future interns?**
+  I think the program could include additional advanced DevOps workshops, such as building complete CI/CD pipelines, running incident simulation exercises, or conducting mini-projects in teams.
+This would help interns gain a deeper understanding of real-world system operations.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- **If recommending to a friend, would you suggest they intern here?
+Why or why not?**
+  Yes, definitely!
+The program provides highly practical knowledge in DevOps and AWS, with hands-on experience rather than just theory.
+The mentors are supportive, the environment is professional yet friendly, and it is especially suitable for students pursuing a Cloud/DevOps career path.

 ---

 ### Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
+- **Do you have any suggestions to improve the internship experience?**
+  I suggest adding more group practical exercises followed by a final consolidated project.
+This would help interns strengthen teamwork and apply knowledge in a more integrated manner.

-- Would you like to continue this program in the future?
+- **Would you like to continue this program in the future?**
-- Any other comments (free sharing):
+  If given the opportunity, I would love to continue the program.
+I hope to take part in more advanced topics such as building complete DevOps systems, multi-environment CI/CD pipelines, and AWS cost optimization.